ryanpeters-MSFT/DotNetModernizationVbd/Authentication/readmd.md

 # Authentication

 When migrating from .NET Framework to .NET Core, authentication and authorization mechanisms have undergone significant changes.
 These changes are aimed at providing a more modern and flexible approach to security while aligning with the principles of .NET Core's cross-platform and modular architecture.
-Here's an overview of the changes and the various modes of authentication and authorization in .NET Core:

 ## Changes in Authentication and Authorization: